janwilmake/parallel-search-agent/README.md

 - Search Processors Docs: https://docs.parallel.ai/search-api/processors
 - How to use Cloudflare: https://flaredream.com/system-ts.md
 - How to use agents in AI SDK: https://uithub.com/vercel/ai/blob/main/content/docs/02-foundations/06-agents.mdx

-# TODO

-- Streaming token by token will likely improve how things look.
-Ensure that ai sdk context includes tool call details.
-Then stream